 The fact is that teenagers are going through numerous hormonal changes that influence them physically, emotionally, cognitively, and socially.
 For example, when a child hits puberty, their brain releases hormones that can leave teens moody, unpredictable, and distant.

 What feels like rejection from your teen is often them attempting to establish their independence.
 This is entirely normal for this development stage.
 As they begin to look beyond their parents to define their identity and opinions, pulling away from their parents is a necessary stage.
 Although he or she is unlikely to admit it, they still need you to stay involved in their lives and bridge the gap by meeting them where they are.

 How to Give Your Teen Space While Continuing to Be There for Them

 The tricky part for parents is figuring out how not to take teen distancing behavior personally.
 Next, you need to find ways to remain connected and involved.
 Here are some tips to make the most of communication opportunities with your teenager as you navigate this developmental stage:

-- Remain calm and consistent no matter what mood your teen is in.
+- First, remain calm and consistent no matter your teen’s mood.